kaltura/developer-platform-docs/documentation/overview.md

 * Kaltura Objects and their related properties
 * Kaltura Enumerated Types and their values

-> Note: A prerequisite for using Kaltura APIs is obtaining your Kaltura account ID (aka the Partner ID or pid).
+> Note: A prerequisite for using Kaltura APIs is obtaining your Kaltura account ID (aka the Partner ID or PID).
 If you already have a Kaltura account you will find your account ID and API secret in the KMC under the Settings > Integration Settings tab.
 To create a new Kaltura account, [register here for a free-trial Kaltura VPaaS account](https://vpaas.kaltura.com/register.php?utm_source=developertools&utm_campaign=overviewpage&utm_medium=website).

 If you're just starting out with Kaltura, we recommend reading: [Getting Started with Kaltura VPaaS](/api-docs/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.html).